RockefellerArchiveCenter/DACSspace/README.md

 # DACSspace

-A simple Python script to evaluate your ArchivesSpace instance for DACS [single-level minimum](http://www2.archivists.org/standards/DACS/part_I/chapter_1) required elements.
+A Python package to evaluate your ArchivesSpace instance for DACS [single-level required](https://saa-ts-dacs.github.io/dacs/06_part_I/02_chapter_01.html#single-level-required) elements.

-DACSspace utilizes the ArchivesSpace API to check resources for DACS compliance and produces a csv containing a list of evaluated resources.
-If a DACS field is present its content will be written to the csv, if a field is missing the csv will read "FALSE" for that item.
+DACSspace utilizes the ArchivesSpace API and a default JSON schema to validate resources.
+The output is a CSV containing a list of invalid URIs with the following fields: validation status, error count, and explanation.

+DACSspace also allows users to specify a schema to validate against other than the default DACS single-level required schema, see [Usage](https://github.com/RockefellerArchiveCenter/DACSspace#usage) section for more information.

 ## Requirements